 Setting is the crucial component to Gothic fiction.
 As Ann Blaisde Tracy wrote in her 1981 book The Gothic Novel, this literature depicts “a fallen world,” a world of ruin and desuetude, dilapidation and disrepair, death, decay — a vital and thriving world no more.

-The English author Horace Walpole is generally credited with writing the first Gothic novel, and that novel, written in 1764, is called The Castle of Otranto.
+The English author Horace Walpole is generally credited with writing the first Gothic novel, and that novel, penned in 1764, is called The Castle of Otranto.

-The early Gothic novels are, however, diffuse and stylistically difficult to our modern-day eyes and ears, the pace often bogging down in its baroque prose.
-Among the best of the early Gothic novels is Melmoth The Wanderer, by Charles Robert Maturin (whom Honoré de Balzac, Charles Baudelaire, Oscar Wilde, Victor Hugo and Lord Byron all admired for his rather Byronic book).
+The early Gothic novels are diffuse and stylistically difficult to our modern-day eyes and ears, the pace often bogging down in its baroque prose.
+Among the best of the early Gothic novels is one called Melmoth The Wanderer, by Charles Robert Maturin (whom Honoré de Balzac, Charles Baudelaire, Oscar Wilde, Victor Hugo and Lord Byron all admired for his rather Byronic book — as do I).

-Yet for all its difficulty now, Gothic literature employed wildly intriguing plot devices which at the time were quite new — secret closets, mysterious manuscripts, ghostly abbeys, unspeakable deeds — so that at its best, there is an undeniable sense of strangeness and fascination that pervades Gothic literature.
+Yet for all its stylistic difficulty now, Gothic literature employed wildly intriguing plot devices which at the time were quite new — secret closets, mysterious manuscripts, ghostly abbeys, gloomy cemeteries in the dusk, unspeakable deeds — so that at its best, there is an undeniable sense of strangeness and fascination that pervades Gothic literature.
 That is the reason some of the world’s greatest writers have used Gothic literature as a model for their own non-Gothic novels.